Friday, September 5, 2025

 Remembrances, a festival, and more

 Before my son's death, my blind husband of 24 years had left our family suddenly to go to Las Vegas to divorce me and marry his young office assistant, then with her help he emptied every penny from our bank account.
-I survived all that as well as my son's death so now nothing much can phase me any more.
-My late ex only spoke with me once 3 years after his departure, in a surprise phone call asking more about my articles about Cuban refugees then appearing in the local press.
+I survived all that as well as my son's death, so now nothing much can phase me any more.
+My late ex only spoke with me once, some 3 years after his departure, in a surprise phone call asking more about my articles about Cuban refugees then appearing in the local press.
 That was the only conversation we ever had after his departure.

-Andrew was the son I lost, but I'm so glad that my son Jon named his older son Andrew, now a college student in Texas aspiring to become a medical doctor.
+Andrew was the son I lost, but I'm so glad that my son Jon named his older son Andrew.

 I've lost several contemporaries, so it's always good to hear from those still with us.
 I don't know